Nikkelodeons/quest_submissions/README.md

 ## Chapter 4 - Day 3

 1. Why did we add a Collection to this contract?
 List the two main reasons.
+    -  Allows us to store multiple NFTs in a Collection which is then stored in a single storage path.
+Without a collection, you can only store 1 NFT per storage path
+    -  Allows others to give us NFTs

 2. What do you have to do if you have resources "nested" inside of another resource? ("Nested resources")